Are you looking to be more involved but not sure how?

 There is information available for how do easily do all of these jobs, as well as people around who have done these jobs before.
 Contact the Auction Committee at firstname.lastname@example.org if you are interested.

 EVENT CO-LEAD: Work with Event Lead to oversee all aspects of the auction event including budget, facilities, layout, tech, food & drink, decorations, rentals, and volunteers.
 Ideally this person will assist the current Event Lead to take over the job next year.
 Time commitment: Intermittently year-round, but busiest the week of and night of the auction.

-Procurement Lead Assistant/Co-Chair: Work with Procurement Lead to oversee all aspects of item procurement including obtaining physical items and experiences from teachers, parents and the community, class projects, teacher and staff donations, dessert dash, pricing & ordering items, creating all materials for the live and silent auction displays, working with the games leads and working with the auctioneer.
+PROCUREMENT CO-LEAD: Work with Procurement Lead to oversee all aspects of item procurement including coordinating the volunteers responsible for obtaining experiences/parties from teachers & parents, class projects, all physical item donation, data entry, dessert dash, pricing & ordering items, creating all materials for the live and silent auction displays, working with the games leads and working with the auctioneer.
 Ideally this person will assist the current Event Lead to take over the job next year.